 There are different procedures for applying for accreditation for public sector and private sector employers.

 A public sector employer should apply to the Chief Constable.
 Write to:

 A private sector company should apply to Police Crime Prevention Initiatives Ltd, (PCPI) a company owned by the Mayor’s Office for Policing and Crime (MOPAC).
 PCPI Ltd will then inform chief constables of companies in their areas that it recommends for approval.

-A private sector application pack is available on the Secured by Design website.
+A private sector application pack is available on the CSAS website.

 More help and support